 Zefyr, the new media fund covering the west and south of Norway, provides public support and private equity to feature films, tv drama and games.

-Zefyr is the result of a merger between Filmkraft Fond and Film Fund Fuzz, and is the biggest regional fund in Norway.
-Zefyr is owned by Bergen City Council and Rogaland County, and provides support and investments to audiovisual projects in the counties of Telemark, Øst-Agder, Vest-Agder, Rogaland, Hordaland, Sogn og Fjordane and Møre og Romsdal.
+Zefyr is the biggest regional fund in Norway, and the second biggest in the Nordic region.
+The fund is owned by Bergen City Council and Rogaland County, and provides support and investments to audiovisual projects in the counties of Telemark, Øst-Agder, Vest-Agder, Rogaland, Hordaland, Sogn og Fjordane and Møre og Romsdal.

 Zefyr administers two different funds:

-1) Public funding: NOK 10 million per year in non-recoupable funding, granted by the Norwegian Ministry of Culture.
-Average production grant will be approximately NOK 1 million.
-Main criteria: Regional effect.
+1) Public funding: Approximately NOK 10 million per year in non-recoupable funding, granted by the Norwegian Ministry of Culture.
+There are 2-3 annual allocations.
+Main criteria: Spend in the regional audiovisual industry.
+Projects that contribute to the development of producers, directors and screenwriters in the region are prioritized.

-2) Private equity: Approximately NOK 25 million per year, to be recouped in 1st position / alongside other private investors.
+2) Private equity / Gap: Approximately NOK 40 million, to be recouped in 1st position / alongside other private investors.
 Main criteria: Norwegian theatrical distribution.

 Funding combines with the 25% reimbursement, or with co-production funding from the Norwegian Film Institute (NFI), but not with both.